Jarryd-Ross/Jarryd-Ross/README.md

 Currently, most of my experience lies in the fundamentals, OOP and Data Structures and Algorithms.
 I am comfortable working with C, C++, Python, and SQL; languages I have picked up from school work and personal projects.

 Working Experience:
+- Junior Support Centre Analyst at Sunwing
-- C# and .NET environment as software developer at Sunwing
+- Software Developer Intern at Sunwing
-- working as a Data and DevOps Engineer working at Inuitive.Cloud
+- Data/DevOps Engineer working at Inuitive.Cloud

 Looking mainly for Data Engineering internships, however I am open to back-end and DevOps internships as well.